 You will have an A-number (an eight- or nine-digit number following the letter “A” for Alien) only if you were placed in deportation or removal proceedings in immigration court or submitted any of certain types of immigration applications, particularly for permanent residence (a green card).
 If you were in such proceedings or had any immigration applications denied, definitely see a lawyer.

 Your I-94 number is either on the small white card that you received at the border or accessible at the Customs & Border Patrol website.
 If the date Form I-94 has passed, you are no longer in status and cannot file this application.
 An exception may be made in your case if you are within one week of the expiration date, but try to avoid relying on this.
-If your I-94 card is green, stop now.
+If you received a paper I-94 and that card is green, stop now.
 It means you entered on the Visa Waiver Program and are not allowed to apply for a change or extension of status.

 For “Current nonimmigrant status,” enter your visa status, such as “F-1 student” or “G-2, family member of foreign government representative.”
 The date your status “Expires on” is found on your I-94 as well.